 We understand that now more than ever this is a very difficult time for all involved.
 We please encourage you to phone us and discuss the various ways in which we can approach this at this time, and a risk assessment will be done to ensure the safety of everyone involved is considered.
 We have developed ways for you to be with your pet at such a difficult time.
 We would like to reassure you that during this time, we have found our new approaches have been very peaceful for our patients and we are doing our very best under very difficult circumstances.
 Our COVID risk assessments are in place for these events to take place on site at the practice.
 In exceptional welfare circumstances we can discuss home visit requirements, but please be aware that we are not entering homes at this time.

 Out of Hours:

-Our out of hours service will continue to be in place when the practice is closed.
+Our out of hours service will continue to be in place when the practice is closed, please see further details under the emergency tab at the top of our website.
+Our out of hours provisions have recently changed and we now share the workload with The Ark Veterinary Practice in Stratford.
 However, it will follow the same protocols as above, including the strict social distancing protocols.
 The vet will triage the situation in detail over the phone and may or may not decide your pet needs to be seen at the practice.
 If your pet will be seen then you will be asked to remain outside of the practice in line with the above protocols.
 We continue to not offer home visit services out of hours, unless there is a genuine welfare need for the vet to attend the patient away from the practice.